-With the working team
+With the work team

 - 1. Prepare a data-based table showing who participates in which activities so as to determine who is primarily drawn to these activities. - 2.
 Propose activities that combine competencies in the arts and sports to encourage boys to become involved in cultural practices and girls, in physical activity. - 3.
 Plan a policy to regulate romantic and sexual relationships between teachers and students. - 4.
 Have male and female role models in non-traditional activities or on the teaching staff. - 5.
 Hold a group discussion on the issue of gender in the workplace. - 6.
 Plan a policy for dealing with cases of sexual assault, particularly in internship settings. - 7.
-Reflect on an institutional policy for dealing with and integrating two-spirits students as well as students with non-standard gender identities. - 8.
-Foster safe means of transportation, with adequate schedules, to enable students to travel to where their activities take place so as to encourage them to participate. - 9.
-Put a program in place to help students with the transition from high school to CEGEP and pay particular attention to Mi'gmaq students that have to adapt to a new culture and to learning in a second (sometimes third) language, often doing so far from their community. - 10.
-Set specific spaces and programs for young indigenous women, who often consider their educational environment as being hostile, and allow them to be around more indigenous employees (Lavell Harvard, 2011).
+Reflect on an institutional policy for dealing with and integrating students with non-standard gender identities. - 8.
+Foster safe means of transportation, with adequate schedules, to enable students to travel to where their activities take place so as to encourage them to participate.